5 Best Caves on Mitiaro© Taniera - Cook Islands Tourism

 2. Vai Nauri

-By far the best swimming cave in Mitiaro (and the Cook Islands), Vai Nauri holds a deep pool with clear deep blue waters and striking limestone features.
-There are a set of steps down to the pool or you can clamber around the pool and jump off a 3m (10ft) outcrop into the deep waters.
+There are a set of steps down to the pool or you can clamber around the pool and jump off a 3 m (3.3 yards) outcrop into the deep waters.
 Try to get there on weekdays when the kids are in school to experience the eerie silence of this cave as you’re floating under a canopy of dripping stalactites.

 Location: West side of Mitiaro.
 A short dead-end road to Vai Naui can be found a few hundred metres north of the Lake Rotonui turnoff.